How many hours should I arrive before my flight? Airline rules explained

 EasyJet says it “directly advises customers in advance of what time to arrive for their flight” by email, in the days before travel - so look out for that.
 This will depend on your airport, as bag drops open at slightly different times - but it will typically be two to three hours before departure.
 The airline says it factors in any predicted airport delays or weather disruption when giving this time.

-If you’re travelling hand-luggage only with easyJet, you can check in online between 30 days and two hours before departure and print your own boarding pass to speed things up - leaving only security to get through.
-The airline advises arriving two hours early for this.
-For checked bags, easyJet’s bag drop usually opens two hours before departure time.
+If you’re travelling hand-luggage only with easyJet, you can check in online between 30 days and two hours before departure and print your own boarding pass to speed things up - leaving only airport security to get through.
+The airline advises arriving two hours before your flight for security checks.
+For those dropping off checked baggage for the hold, easyJet’s bag drop usually opens two hours before departure time.
 In-person check-in is still available and closes 40 minutes before departure.

 At easyJet’s main hub, Gatwick, check-in opens two hours (UK & Ireland flights) or three hours (European flights) before your departure time.
 The airport says: “We advise that you arrive at least two hours before your flight to allow plenty of extra time to check-in and pass through security.”